Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Analysis of the four strategies

-(using $D(\sigma)^2=I$ in the phase-stripped Pauli group), which contradicts that $L'$ is a nontrivial logical operator.
+(using $D(\sigma)^2=I$ in the phase-stripped Pauli group), which contradicts the fact that $L'$ is a nontrivial logical operator.
 Therefore at least one of $E_1',E_2'$ is uncorrectable.
 By definition, $\alpha$ is the minimal weight of an uncorrectable error, hence

 Since $d\ge 2$, we have $\alpha \le \ceil{d/2}<d$.
 Finally, let $E'$ be any weight-$\alpha$ uncorrectable error.
 If $\syn(E')=0$, then $E'$ is a nontrivial logical operator of weight $\alpha<d$, contradicting the definition of the code distance $d$.
 Hence every weight-$\alpha$ uncorrectable error satisfies $\syn(E')\neq 0$, proving the precondition in part~2.